 Dental implants are the new standard of care for terminal dentition, and with them, you will enjoy the ability to chew as good as or even better than you ever did with your natural teeth.
 It only takes three steps to replace your terminal dentition with attractive, functional replacement teeth anchored by dental implants.

-First, you will consult with a dentist who will make a detailed study of the current condition of your teeth and mouth.
-This may include photos, x-rays, a cone beam computed tomography (CBCT) scan, and physical models of your mouth and teeth.
+First, you will consult with a dentist at Firouzian Dentistry who will make a detailed study of the current condition of your teeth and mouth.
+This may include photos, x-rays, a cone-beam computed tomography (CBCT) scan, and physical models of your mouth and teeth.
 You’ll talk about the treatment plan and come up with one that you can both agree gives your smile the health and beauty you desire.

 Second, your dentist will perform the procedure.
 This will include removing bad teeth and placing temporary teeth.
 You may have to heal for six months or more before you can get your permanent replacement teeth, but temporary teeth are durable, functional, and attractive for this period.

-Finally, your new permanent dentition will be placed.
+Finally, we place your new permanent dentition.
 These long-term restorations are attractive and natural in appearance, and highly functional.

-Many people are concerned about pain, but modern techniques mean that you will likely experience less discomfort as a result of this procedure than you already experience due to your terminal dentition.
+Many people feel concerned about pain, but modern techniques mean that you will likely experience less discomfort as a result of this procedure than you already experience due to your terminal dentition.

 Affordability can be an issue, but we offer convenient financing options to help you fit this in your budget.

-Are you ready to get rid of your terminal dentition and start afresh with a new set of beautiful, functional teeth?
-Please call (614) 848-5001 today for an appointment with Columbus implant dentist Mike Firouzian at Firouzian Dentistry.
+Are you ready to get rid of your terminal dentition and start afresh with a new set of beautiful, functional teeth with help from dental implants in Columbus, OH?
+Please call (614) 848-5001 today for an appointment with a Columbus implant dentist at Firouzian Dentistry.